curiosdevcookie/Harvard-CS50/week_11__final-project/spelling_bee/README.md

 ### Configuration

-Set the variable `is_local` to `True`.
+In your `app.py` file, set the `is_local` variable to `True`:

 ```python
 is_local = True
 ```

-This is important for app to choose the correct path to the database.
+This is important for the app to choose the correct path to the database.

 ### Run the app